beatrice-portinari/solved_algorithms/README.md

-# solved_algorithms
-Solutions of basic algorithms presented in Python
+# Python solutions of essential algorithms